-Simply put, SSL is used to secure (encrypt) the packets exchanged between a client and a resource (such as an application) in WebSphere.
+Simply put, SSL is used to secure (encrypt) the packets exchanged between a client and a WebSphere resource, such as an application in an application server.
 Fortunately, a clean install of WebSphere creates many of the SSL components, which makes it fairly easy to get SSL configured in WebSphere.

 For example, I deployed the FreeKB.net application to WebSphere and without having to configure SSL, I was able to get my FreeKB.net application on secure port HTTPS.
 So, how does this all work?

-In the left panel of the WebSphere admin console, at Security > SSL certificate and key management > Key stores and certificates > CellDefaultKeyStore > Personal certificates, there is a certificate named default.
-The default certificate is the certificate that is used to provide SSL when requesting an application in the cell.
-Easy enough, right?
+Next you will want to view the certificates in the keystore (NodeDefaultKeyStore in this example).
+Navigate to Security > SSL certificate and key management > Key stores and certificates > the_keystore > Personal certificates.
+In this example, there is a certificate named default.
+Since there is only one certificate, we know that the default certificate is the certificate that is used to provide SSL when requesting an application from the "was2" node.
+In this example, the certificate is issued by dmgr.software.eng.us (the dmgr) and issued to was2.software.eng.us (the node server).

 Pulling the application up in a web browser on HTTPS and viewing the certificate will show that the default certificate issued by dmgr.software.eng.us (the dmgr) and issued to was2.software.eng.us (the node server) is being used to secure the connection.

 It is important to recognize that the default certificates in CellDefaultKeystore and NodeDefaultKeyStore are IBM self-signed certificate, meaning the certificate is not trusted by a certificate authority, thus the web browser will state that the site being requested is not safe.